-Experts consider Medicare Advantage plans “all-in-one” coverage since they can cover vision, dental, and hearing costs, and even prescription drugs in some cases.
+Experts consider Medicare Advantage plans “all-in-one” coverage since they can sometimes cover vision, dental, and hearing costs.
+Some of these MA plans even cover prescription drugs.

 With Medicare Advantage plans, beneficiaries receive their Medicare Part A and B coverage from a private insurance provider rather than Medicare.
 Medigap plans work alongside Original Medicare to cover remaining costs, such as copays.